pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/sql-ingest.md

 The same base image [pachctf](https://hub.docker.com/repository/docker/pachyderm/pachtf) is used in both pipelines.

-Find a visualization of the SQL Ingest DAG in Console:
+Check the visual representation of the SQL Ingest DAG created above in Console:

 ![SQL Ingest DAG](../images/sqlingest-pipelines.png)